evgenyneu/ASP3162/03_second_order_ode/README.md

  ...
 ```

-where, `x` is the approximate solution, `exact` is the exact solution, and `abs_error` is the basolute difference between the two.
+where, `x` is the approximate solution, `exact` is the exact solution, and `abs_error` is the absolute value of the difference between the two.

 ## Run with settings

 One can also configure parameters of the program: